tock/tock/doc/Networking_Stack.md

 ## Explanation of Queuing

-**TODO**

 Basically, queuing will happen at the application layer in this stack.
 Probably we will use a pushing based queuing structure, and since we are transitioning to more of a scatter-gather implementation this should not be too expensive from a memory standpoint.

-HELP: I am still not entirely clear how this queuing will work in terms of effectively dealing with multiple interfaces - especially for the instance of having some packets sent out on the 15.4 radio that are not supposed to pass through Thread.
-I guess one important question here is whether there would ever be an instance where a device was sending some messages through Thread and other 15.4 messages not through Thread.
-Why would this happen?
+The userland interface to the networking stack (described in greater detail in Networking\_Userland.md) already handles queueing multiple packets sent from userland apps.
+In the kernel, any application which wishes to send multiple UDP packets must handle queueing itself, waiting for a send\_done to return from the radio before calling send on the next packet in a series of packets.

 ## List of Traits